nguyenhuy0905/rare/README.md

 - Finally, given a string, the regex program traverses the resultant NFA.
 If it lands at the final state, the string matches.
 Otherwise, while the string isn't empty, it tries to match the same string, minus the first letter.
-- If you use the CLI, this program simply checks which line has a match to the regular expression, then prints the part of the line that first matches the regex.
+- If you use the CLI, this program highlights all parts of line that match the regular expression.
-That's it.
-Not even the highlight you get when you `grep`.
-  - Note, this implies that, ".\*" always only prints the first letter.
-  - A "match all" method will be added soon.

 ## What does it support currently?